 Vanin: My guess?
 About twenty days.

 - Averted throughout The Immortals series by Tamora Pierce.
 Daine is careful to care for her horse, alternate paces, and feeds it carefully.
 The Tortall Universe in general averts it, too, but Daine's affinity for animals results in a lot of detail.

-- In the Western Rattler by Barry Andrew Chambers his horse is generally treated like a dog that you put a saddle on.
+- In the Western Rattler by Barry Andrew Chambers, a horse is generally treated like a dog that you put a saddle on.
 This initially looks like a simple case of All Animals Are Dogs, but veers off into into potential animal abuse when the horse is fed chocolate.
 Chocolate, depending on the amount and percent of the cocoa in the mix, can be extremely toxic to horses.
 (And it's still bad if he WAS a dog—chocolate is toxic to them, too.)
 He also feeds, or allows others to feed, his horse pancakes, a blueberry pie, and beef jerky at various points.
 No one finds anything wrong with this.
 Additionally, when offered the chance to stable his horse and have it properly groomed and fed, he declines and ties it up outside still saddled for at least a day, possibly longer.

 - Averted and lampshaded in C. S. Lewis' The Horse and His Boy, in which the talking horse himself insists that "galloping for a night and a day" is nonsense and they will have to alternately walk and trot.